Great Plains Software: History

 The company was founded in 1981 by Joseph Larson, who also served as the company's first president.
 Doug Burgum, who later went on to become a future Governor of North Dakota and United States Secretary of the Interior, joined the company in March 1983 as a shareholder.
 Burgum provided seed capital for the company; he bought out its other investors in early 1984 and became its new president.
 Larson continued to serve as a company director until its acquisition.

 The company grew to about 170 employees by 1987, and had around 290 employees by 1989.
-It earned about $300 million in annual sales and had its IPO in 1997, after using the Internet to help it expand beyond North Dakota.
+PC Magazine in 1993 said "Its reputation for outstanding support and customer relations leads the industry".
+Great Plains earned about $300 million in annual sales and had its IPO in 1997, after using the Internet to help it expand beyond North Dakota.
 In 1999 the company acquired Match Data Systems, a development team in the Philippines.
 In 2000, after several layoffs, it announced its acquisition by Microsoft for $1.1 billion.
 The purchase was completed in 2001.

 Its products were rebranded "Microsoft Dynamics GP" in 2005, part of Microsoft Dynamics 365 as of 2016.